jurijw/Maze-Generator-Solver/README.md

 * White if unvisited
 * Blue if visited
 * Light green if part of current path
-* Dark green if start
+* Dark green if starting node
-* Red if Finish
+* Red if terminal node

 `n` and `m` - the number of cells in a row and column, respectively, are set to a default of 50 each.
 In order to allow for this, as well as even bigger mazes, python's maximum recursion limit has been exceeded using `sys.setrecursionlimit()`.